 Typically, they require mystery shoppers to be from different demographics and backgrounds, depending on a company’s target customer.
 You might be required to pay for products, but this will be reimbursed later.

-Requirements: Mystery shoppers need not have experience or on the job training.
-You only need to employ some key skills, such as having a keen eye for details, good memory, honesty, critical thinking, and good communication.
+Requirements: Mystery shoppers need not have experience or on-the-job training.
+You only need to employ some key skills, such as having a keen eye for detail, good memory, honesty, critical thinking, and good communication.
 You don’t even need a high school diploma!